-The Western/Central Asian Site Network for Siberian Cranes and Other Waterbirds (WCASN) was formally launched on 18 May 2007 in Kazakhstan, in a special signing ceremony held during the Sixth Meeting of the Signatories to the CMS Memorandum of Understanding on Conservation Measures for the Siberian Crane (MoU)under the Convention on Migratory Species (CMS).
+The Western/Central Asian Site Network for Siberian Cranes and Other Waterbirds (WCASN) was formally launched on 18 May 2007, in a special signing ceremony held during the Sixth Meeting of the Signatories to the Memorandum of Understanding on Conservation Measures for the Siberian Crane, in Kazakhstan.

-The goal of the WCASN is to ensure the conservation of the Siberian Crane and other migratory waterbirds along the Western and Central Asian Flyways through recognition and appropriate management of a network of internationally important sites.
+The WCASN goal is to ensure the long-term conservation of the Siberian Crane and other migratory waterbirds along the Western and Central Asian Flyways through recognition and appropriate management of a network of internationally important sites.
 The long term goal for the WCASN is to be part of the larger Central Asian Flyway (CAF) initiative to establish a site newtork to protect all migratory waterbirds in this region.

 The Site Network